reactjs/react.dev/beta/src/content/reference/react/useReducer.md

 #### Caveats {/*caveats*/}

 * `useReducer` is a Hook, so you can only call it **at the top level of your component** or your own Hooks.
 You can't call it inside loops or conditions.
 If you need that, extract a new component and move the state into it.
 * In Strict Mode, React will **call your reducer and initializer twice** in order to [help you find accidental impurities.](#my-initializer-or-updater-function-runs-twice) This is development-only behavior and does not affect production.
-If your reducer and initializer are pure (as they should be), this should not affect the logic of your component.
+If your reducer and initializer are pure (as they should be), this should not affect your logic.
 The result from one of the calls is ignored.

 ---